Schedule Your School or Nonprofit Website Cleanups Like Martha

 Visit Your Own Website

-We build and maintain websites for clients, so they don’t have to check their websites to make sure they are working properly.
-While this is helpful, it can can also result in out of date or incorrect information on the website.
+We build and maintain websites for schools and nonprofits, so they don’t have to check their websites to make sure they are working properly.
+While this is helpful, it does not catch out of date or incorrect information on the website.
 Every quarter, or at the change of seasons, we recommend that our clients conduct their own website cleanup routine.
 Walk through every page to remind yourself of what is on your website and let us know about anything that needs to be changed, updated or fixed.
 The website should also be checked on mobile to make sure information is being presented in the best order for mobile users.
-We check websites for broken links, but sometimes external links may be live but may not be going where you want them to go.
+Check your websites for broken links, and create redirects for any pages that have moved or were deleted.
 Lastly, check your social media icon links.
 Sometimes if you change your social media account or profile, this can result in a change in the url.

 Here are some specific areas that may need updating and are often overlooked: